Alabama football reciprocates, will put Texas fans, band in upper deck at Bryant-Denny

 Texas offering only upper deck seats to Alabama's band was in tune with what it has done in the past; for example, LSU's band had to sit high up for a game in Austin.

-This article originally appeared on The Tuscaloosa News: Alabama football reciprocates, gives Texas band upper deck seats
+This article originally appeared on The Tuscaloosa News: Alabama football reciprocates, gives Texas band, fans upper deck seats